 CO2 equivalent: for 100g of raw avocado: 0.275 kg of CO2 eq, which is the same as 8.1 g of raw steak or driving 1100 m by car

 Avocados are ideally eaten raw and do not stand up well to cooking, which distorts their taste.
 However, you can briefly grill an avocado.

-Once peeled, avocados can be prepared any way: in cubes, blended, cut into thin slices, puréed, or even juiced!
+Once peeled, avocados can be prepared any way: in cubes, blended, cut into thin slices, puréed, or even juiced or in a smoothie!

 Avocados go well with…